-SIXTH VOVAGE.
+SIXTH VOYAGE.

-IT must appear astonishing, after being shipwrecked five times, and escaping so many dangers, I could resolve again to try my fortune, and expose myself to new hardships.
+It must appear astonishing, after being shipwrecked five times, and escaping so many dangers, I could resolve again to try my fortune, and expose myself to new hardships.
 But be that how it will, after a year's rest, prepared for a sixth voyage, notwithstanding the prayers of my kindred and friends.
-Arriving at a sea-port, I embarked on board a ship, the captain of which was resolved on a long voyage, which like the rest proved unforturate; for that the captain and the pilot lost their course, so as they knew not where they were We were all seized with extraordinary fear when we saw the ship, without being possible to help it, carried by the current to the foot of an inaccessible mountain, where she run ashore and broke to pieces, yet so as we saved our lives, our provisions, and the best of our goods.
+Arriving at a sea-port, I embarked on board a ship, the captain of which was resolved on a long voyage, which like the test proved unfortunate; for that the captain and the pilot lost their course, so as they knew not where they were We were all seized with extraordinary fear when we saw the ship, without being possible to help it, carried by the current to the foot of an inaccessible mountain, where she run ashore and broke to pieces, yet so as we saved our lives, our provisions, and the best of our goods.

-This being over, the captain says to us, "We's may every man dig our grave here, and bid the world adieu, for we are in so fatal a place, that none shipwrecked here did ever return to their homes again."
+This being over, the captain says to us, "We may every man dig our grave here, and bid the world adieu, for we are in so fatal a place, that nones again."
 His discourse afflicted us mortally, and we embraced one another with tears in our eyes, bewailing our deplorable lot.

 The mountain at the foot of which we were cast, was the coast of a very large island.
-This coast was covered all over with wrecks, and by the vast number of men's bones we saw every where, and which filled us with horror, we concluded that abundance of people lad died there.
-It is also incredible to tell, what a quantity of goods and riches we found cast ashore there.
+This coast was covered all over with wrecks, and by the vast number of men's bones we saw every where, and which filled us with horror, we concluded that abundance of people had died there.
+It is also incredible to tell, what a quantity of goods and riches we found cast ashore there